elastic/logstash/README.md

 complaints, and even something you drew up on a napkin.

 Programming is not a required skill.
 Whatever you've seen about open source and maintainers or community members saying "send patches or die" - you will not see that here.

-It is more important to me that you are able to contribute.
+It is more important that you are able to contribute.

 For more information about contributing, see the [CONTRIBUTING](./CONTRIBUTING.md) file.